vilmabezerra/listify/README.md

 ### Listify extension file

 File with Listify extension (.ltfy) should be given as argument when compiling Listify.java.
+The file to be interpreted must be located inside Project folder.

 Listify files should follow YAML syntax in a way similar to the example that follows.